Dosing 101: 18g vs 20g Baskets – Which One to Use?

 Flavor Profiles

 18g Basket: Often produces more concentrated shots with pronounced acidity and clarity.
-The higher resistance creates more pressure against the puck.
+Higher resistance creates more pressure against the puck.

 20g Basket: Tends toward fuller body and sweetness.
-The additional holes allow more even flow distribution, reducing channeling.
+Additional holes allow more even flow distribution, which reduces channeling.

 When to Choose Each Basket